Infrastructure and Stations

 - Equivalent vertical loading for new geotechnical structures, etc. (4.2.7.2)

-- Preparation of a “best practice/handbook” for assessment of the basic parameter of the TSI INF
+- If we have time and resources prepare a “best practice/handbook” for assessment of the basic parameter of the TSI INF

 The “priorities and focus” depends on ERA’s working process for the next revision of the TSI INF and the new working groups.